 You might be eligible for ‘transit without visa’ if:

 - have a confirmed onward flight that leaves on the day you arrive or before midnight on the day after you arrive

-- have the correct documents for your destination (eg a visa for that country)
+- have the right documents for your destination (eg a visa for that country)

-- be travelling to (or on part of a reasonable journey to) Australia, Canada, New Zealand or the USA and have a valid visa for that country
+- you’re travelling to (or on part of a reasonable journey to) Australia, Canada, New Zealand or the USA and have a valid visa for that country

-- be travelling from (or on part of a reasonable journey from) Australia, Canada, New Zealand or the USA and have a valid visa for that country
+- you’re travelling from (or on part of a reasonable journey from) Australia, Canada, New Zealand or the USA and have a valid visa for that country

-- have a residence permit issued by Australia or New Zealand
+- you have a residence permit issued by Australia or New Zealand

-- have a residence permit issued by Canada issued after 28 June 2002
+- you have a residence permit issued by Canada issued after 28 June 2002

 You won’t be able to transit without a visa if a Border Force officer decides you don’t qualify under the immigration rules.
 You can apply for a transit visa before you travel if you’re unsure whether you qualify for transiting without a visa.

 E-visas or e-residence permits are not acceptable for transiting through immigration control without a visa.

 All visas and residence permits must be valid.

 |What’s your nationality as shown on your passport or travel document?||Nigeria||Change answer to "What’s your nationality as shown on your passport or travel document?"|

 |What are you coming to the UK to do?||Transit (on your way to somewhere else)||Change answer to "What are you coming to the UK to do?"|

 |Where are you travelling to?||Somewhere else||Change answer to "Where are you travelling to?"|